Christian HammerJuniorprof. Dr.-Ing.

 Language-based Security, Information Flow Control, Inline Reference Monitors, Mobile Security, Web Security, Concurrent Programming

-- Our paper Learning how to Prevent Return-Oriented Programming Efficiently was accepted for publication at the International Symposium on Engineering Secure Software and Systems (ESSoS'15)
+- Our paper Learning how to Prevent Return-Oriented Programming Efficiently was presented at the International Symposium on Engineering Secure Software and Systems (ESSoS'15)

 - Our grant for Browser Security in the DFG priority program RS3 was extended by another 2 years.